13 Tong2 Ren2 同人

 Trigram Gen (keeping still, the mountain) resembles a door, something that separates the private from the public sphere.
 The lower trigram Li here looks like line 1 standing at its exit.

-Upper trigram Qian denotes the father, which is taken here to symbolise the clan.
-Line 1 has no correlation with Qian, the clan, but is friendly next to line 2, fellowship, and accepts it like opening a door and letting it in.
+Upper trigram Qian2 denotes the father, which is taken here to symbolise the clan.
+Line 1 has no correlation with Qian2, the clan, but is friendly next to line 2, fellowship, and accepts it like opening a door and letting it in.
 Fellowship is possible when one arrives at the door; then the only thing left to consider is whether one has the intention to make friends.
 The person here doesn’t engage with clan members but pursues fellowship.
 This signifies that he can make friends with anyone, openly and without discrimination.
 There should be no fault or calamity.

 Line 1 is in the beginning phase of the hexagram and it is difficult to know what will happen later in the hexagram.
 It has an open mind to go out and make friends with others; even if the outcome is still unknown, who will fault it?